 NDI (Network Device Interface) cameras are a game-changer in the world of live streaming.
 They empower creators to amplify their content with high-quality video, minimal latency, and cost-effective setups.
 From studio to outdoor shoots, an NDI PTZ camera revolutionizes live streaming with its new, flexible, and budget-friendly solution.

-Read on to know more about NDI Camera and unlock a new era of live-streaming excellence in the following sections.
+Read on to learn more about NDI Camera and unlock a new era of live-streaming excellence in the following sections.

 NDI stands for Network Device Interface.
 It is a protocol developed by NewTek that allows video and audio data to be transmitted over IP networks.
 NDI enables seamless integration of cameras, computers, and other devices into a network, simplifying video production and live streaming processes.